Iran fires missiles into northern Iraq in retaliation attack

 The missile barrage coincided with regional tensions.
 Negotiations in Vienna over Tehran’s tattered nuclear deal hit a “pause” over Russian demands about sanctions targeting Moscow for its war on Ukraine.
 Meanwhile, Iran suspended its secret Baghdad-brokered talks aimed at defusing yearslong tensions with regional rival Saudi Arabia, after Saudi Arabia carried out its largest known mass execution in its modern history with over three dozens Shiites killed.

-The Iraqi security officials said there were no casualties from the Irbil attack, which they said occurred after midnight and caused material damage in the area.
+Iraqi security officials said there were no casualties from the Irbil attack, which they said occurred after midnight and caused material damage in the area.
 They spoke on condition of anonymity in line with regulations.

 One of the Iraqi officials said the ballistic missiles were fired from Iran, without elaborating.
 He said the Iranian-made Fateh-110 missiles likely were fired in retaliation for the two Revolutionary Guards killed in Syria.